El Beso (Mon Laferte song): Composition and lyrics

 "El Beso" has been described as a cumbia, mambo and salsa song.
 The track runs at 103 BPM and is in the key of E minor.
 It runs at two minutes and 58 seconds.

 The lyrics address the situation of a couple in which she asks the object of her affection for a complete and totalizing kiss, which, according to the lyrics of the song, encompasses all the sensations that such a contact can cause in the beloved, regardless of whether it is parting.

 Music video

 The music video was directed by Sebastián Soto Chacón was recorded in Mexico and features the participation of Mexican actor Diego Luna where it shows a satire to which the painting of The Last Supper refers to where a Mon Laferte dancing to Diego on a table, accompanied by a series of dancers while they kiss and dance different Latin American rhythms.

 "El Beso" music video won in the MTV Latin America Awards in the category "Video of the year".

-Track listing

 Personnel

 Credits adapted from Norma liner notes.